Aroweeri/InternetMorseCode/README.md

 ## Known Issues

-Clicking the "clicker" button very fast will sometimes crash the program.
+Clicking the "paddle" button very fast will sometimes crash the program.